US STOCKS-Wall St gains on deal activity, energy shares rally

 2.8 percent to $37.57.

-the Nasdaq Composite was recording 41 new highs and 45 new lows.
+and 7 new lows; the Nasdaq Composite was recording 35 new highs

 (Editing by Bernadette Baum and Nick Zieminski)